Why is feedback important? 10 benefits in the workplace

 5. Conflict resolution

-Giving feedback on their performance allows both parties to discuss things openly and honestly.
-This lets them see where they stand and what they must do to improve.
+Giving feedback lets both sides talk openly and honestly.
+So they can see where they stand and what to improve.

 Benefits of receiving feedback